NullVoxPopuli/emberconf-2023-resources/resources/pages/disclaimers/index.md

 All examples use the new gjs format.

+-- skip for time --

 This is, in part, so that I can keep the slides concise, and focused, and not have to specify the file paths of multiple snippets which need to be stitched together to create a single concept.

+-- but say this --

 Thankfully!, we had a talk yesterday on this new format, but here is a quick tl;dr (and maybe recap) for helping translate between old and new in your head: